ClementTsang/bottom/README.md

         --battery                              Shows the battery widget.
     -S, --case_sensitive                       Enables case sensitivity by default.
     -c, --celsius                              Sets the temperature type to Celsius.
+        --color <COLOR SCHEME>                 Use a color scheme, use --help for supported values.
     -C, --config <CONFIG PATH>                 Sets the location of the config file.
+    -u, --current_usage                        Sets process CPU% to be based on current CPU%.
         --debug                                Enables debug logging.
     -t, --default_time_value <MS>              Default time value for graphs in ms.
         --default_widget_count <INT>           Sets the n'th selected widget type as the default.